jep-dev/Maker/README.md

 #### What Maker is

-Maker is a heavily-parametrized makefile intended to manage most or all of the boilerplate code from a typical C/C++ makefile.
+Maker is a heavily-parametrized, extensible  makefile intended to manage most or all of the boilerplate code from a typical C/C++ makefile.
 It should support parallel builds without issue (see Usage).

 #### What Maker is not

 Maker is neither a recursive makefile nor a makefile generator; it only needs to be included from your makefile with minimal configuration.

 #### Example